ohtuprojekti-Elisa/elisaohtuprojekti/README.md

-# Elisa ESports Immersive coaching tool - Ohtuprojekti
+# Elisa eSports - Immersive Coaching Tool

-A prototype of an AR Counter-Strike 2 coaching/refereeing tool for Elisa eSports.
-This tool allows users to watch a game broadcast while viewing real-time game statistics, interacting with a 3D map from a birds-eye view, and utilizing various features.
+A prototype AR tool for Counter-Strike 2 coaching and refereeing, developed for Elisa eSports.
+This tool enables users to watch game broadcasts while accessing real-time game statistics, interacting with a 3D bird's-eye-view map, and utilizing various advanced features.
+This tool was developed as part of a Software Engineering Lab project for the Department of Computer Science at the University of Helsinki.

 ## Implementation
 - Implemented for Meta Quest VR headsets (Android-based)